What is a Headless CMS? Complete Guide for 2026

 - Your team has limited technical resources

-Choose Headless CMS when:
+Choose a Headless CMS when:

 - You need to deliver content to mobile apps, IoT devices, or multiple platforms